Majidbouikken/Majidbouikken/README.md

 ### Hi 👋, I'm Majid!

-- 🔭 I’m currently freelancing in Mobile developpment, Native in Android and I also speak Flutter
+- 🔭 I’m software engineer specializing in Java and Kotlin technologies, I do Spring and Android development!
-- 🌱 I’m also learning various technologies here and there, trying to diversifie my skills
+- 🌱 I’m also learning various technologies and libraries like Computer Graphics using OpenGL and three.js, trying to diversifie my skills
-- 📫 ha_bouikken_bahi_amar@esi.dz
+- 📫 bouikkenmajid@gmail.com
 - ⚡ Fun fact about me: I'm also a digital artist, check out my [portfolio!](https://www.behance.net/majidbouikken) ** **